mwardynski/crypto-project/docs.md

 ## Proofs of Computational Integrity

-## General idea behind Zero-Knowledge proof
+## General idea behind Zero-Knowledge Proof

-Zero-Knowledge Proofs (ZKP) are cryptographic methods used to prove knowledge about a piece of data, without revealing the data itself.
+Zero-Knowledge Proofs (ZKP) are cryptographic methods used to prove knowledge about a piece of data (problem or statement), without revealing the data itself.
 The most common example, used to describe ZKP concept, is the strange cave of Ali Baba.
 Imagine a cave with one entrance that has two paths A and B. Ends of these paths are connected together.
 However, they are separated with a door, which opens only if someone knows the secret.
 Outside a cave are two people Bob and Alice.
 Alice is a prover and Bob is a verifier.
 Alice enters a cave to prove Bob that she knows the secret.
 She chooses randomly path A or B. At the same time Bob is still outside a cave and he does not know what path has been chosen.
 After that Bob enters a cave and asks Alice to come outside appearing from path A or B. Alice has 50% chance to fool Bob, because Bob can ask Alice to come outside through the same path Alice chosen earlier.
 Therefore this task is repeated many times in order to reduce chances of Alice cheating.

 - Different introduction into ZK, not so trivial: https://youtu.be/3uSG-Xp5slM?si=fWT2JZlz6-zmSeSO

 ## First introduction of ZK proof

+Zero-Knowledge Proof was first introduced in a 1985 MIT paper from Shafi Goldwasser and Silvio Micali called “The Knowledge Complexity of Interactive
+Proof-Systems”.
+In mentioned paper researchers presented three fundamental properties that define Zero-Knowledge Proofs:

+- Completness - if statement is true, then a verifier can be convinced by a prover that he or she also posseses knowledge about the truth of statement;

+- Soundness - if a statement is false, then no prover can convince a verifier that they possess knowledge about the correct statement;

+- Zero-knowledge - if the statement or solution is true, then a verifier learns nothing more than it is true.

 - interactive proof model by Goldwasser, Micali, and Rackoff in 1985 - https://en.wikipedia.org/wiki/Interactive_proof_system
   (also well described in https://fisher.wharton.upenn.edu/wp-content/uploads/2020/09/Thesis_Terrence-Jo.pdf pages: 4-6)